 - Just north of Roxbury on Hardscrabble Road and Route 30

-As a side note: Mount Utsayantha (3241 ft) a mountain in the town of Stamford.
+As a side note: Mount Utsayantha (3241 ft) is a mountain in the town of Stamford.
 You can drive to a typical New York-style fire tower at the top of the mountain.
 Just take Mountain Road (by car) for one mile.
 You can climb to the top of the fire tower for beautiful views of the area.

 Ashokan Rail Trail

-This hard surface trail mainly hard crushed stone is made for biking, hiking, running and is handicapped accessible.
+This hard surface trail mainly hard crushed stone is made for biking, hiking, and running and is handicapped accessible.
 In winter the parking lots are plowed but the trail itself is not, but can be used for cross-country skiing and snowshoeing.
 Motorized vehicles are prohibited.

-For best views on this trailhead west towards the Boiceville parking area.
+For the best views on this trailhead west towards the Boiceville parking area.
 In this direction, the views of the high peaks of the Catskill Mountains are just stunning.
 Also, this is where the trail is right next to the reservoir and you get to go over the Boiceville Bridge which crosses the Esopus Creek about 1,000 feet from the Boiceville parking area.

 For more detailed information on this trail read my post, Ashokan Rail Trail.